Pencils are an essential tool to have in most creative fields.

-Are you going to be focusing on fine details or more into shading and blending?
+Are you going to be focusing on fine details or more on shading and blending?

-Shading in a project requires different pencils then very fine details will.
+Shading in a project requires different pencils than very fine details will.

 A pencil’s grade will tell you how light/dark and how light/hard a graphite pencil is.